 You are required to provide an email address to post here.
 Why?
 Because WordPress requires it, and I’m much to lazy to look for the setting to turn that off.
 But I can assure you that I will not share your email address with anyone.
 Frankly, I’m not even sure where I would find it if I wanted to.
 I’m sure it’s tucked away somewhere in the database, but I really have no idea exactly where.
 Neither do I care because I have absolutely no intention of sending you any email.

 Speaking of cookies, of all the things in life I could obsess over, cookies would be pretty low on the list.
 I mean, seriously, they’re stored on your browser, on your computer, in your room, in your home.
 If you want to delete them, then go ahead and delete them.
-No one will care.
-The sun will still rise in the morning like it always does.
+No one will care, least of all I. The sun will still rise in the morning like it always does.

 As is the case with every Web server in the Interweb-connected world, my servers obtain your IP address when you visit this site.Why?
 Because if it didn’t, it wouldn’t know where to send the pages.
 This information is also stored away in the stats logs, which I rarely (if ever) actually read.
 There’s nothing very interesting in there.

 Your IP address does not identify you as a real person.
-It could, but I would need to get a warrant or a subpoena against your ISP if I wanted to do that.
+It could, in theory; but I would need to get a warrant or a subpoena against your ISP if I wanted to do that, which I don’t.
 Speaking of which, if I ever get a valid warrant or subpoena served against me demanding my server’s data, I will honor it.
+At least someone would be reading my writing then.

 Thanks for reading this page and learning about my privacy policies.
 I’m sure we’ll both sleep better tonight as a result.